Traditional Cremation Costs in Ohio (2026)

 What is the typical price of cremation in Ohio?

-Ohio cremation pricing lives in two tiers: direct cremation — transport, cremation, and return of ashes — starting around $1,700, and full-service cremation with a ceremony landing near $5,600.
+If you're asking much does cremation cost in Ohio, the answer depends on the service level and provider: direct cremation — transport, cremation, and return of ashes — starts around $1,700, while full-service cremation with a ceremony lands near $5,600.
 Urns ($50-$3,000), memorial venues ($500-$2,000), and scattering or inurnment fees ($200-$600) are separate line items most providers will quote on request.

 What types of cremation are available in Ohio?